Josuerc026/ja-v.19/src/content/hero/index.md

 url: 'mailto:josuerc026@gmail.com'
 ---

-I'm a web developer specializing in website & application development with a clear focus on producing inclusive experiences for all.
+I'm a full-stack web developer specializing in website & application development with a clear focus on producing inclusive experiences for all.